reecehoward04/Final-Project-IT1600/BeforeYouBegin.md

 # Step 2: Purchase all necessary computer parts:

-I recommend buying most of your parts from [Amazon](https://www.amazon.com/), [Newegg](https://www.newegg.com/), or [MicroCenter](https://www.microcenter.com/).
+I recommend buying most of your parts from [Amazon](https://www.amazon.com/), [Newegg](https://www.newegg.com/), or [Micro Center](https://www.microcenter.com/).

 The website [PCPARTPICKER](https://pcpartpicker.com/) is a really good website that allows you to pick out all your parts and shows specific requirments you need so all your PC parts you buy are compatible!
-They also link you the cheapest website you can buy the parts from, which is usually one of the three sites I provided above.
+They also link you the cheapest websites you can buy the parts from, which is usually one of the three sites I provided above.

 # Parts you will need!